romanrabodzei/Github-Certification-Preparation/GitHub Advanced Security.md

 </details>

 ---
-The administrator of a tech company wants to enable Dependabot alerts for all repositories within their organization.
+Q: The administrator of a tech company wants to enable Dependabot alerts for all repositories within their organization.
 What is the first step they should take?
 <details><summary>Show the answer</summary><p>

 - **Navigate to the organization's security and analysis settings to enable Dependabot alerts**